yifanyin11/ur5_ROS_spherical_image_capturing_and_motion_planning/README.md

 By active transformation interpretation, the equation above means $\vec{p_0}$ rotates about axis $\vec{\omega}$ by angle of $\theta$, ends up with $\vec{p_t}$.

-There are multiple ways to solve the rotation $R^T$.
+There are multiple ways to solve the rotation $R_{oc}$.
 One way is given as follows:

 <p align="center">
   <img src="https://github.com/yifanyin11/ur5_ROS_spherical_image_capturing_and_motion_planning/blob/main/repo_data/method2.png" width="235" height="200" />